onfido/onfido-ios-sdk/README.md

 }
 ```

-After getting the created applicant, you can create a check, see [Creating checks](#creating-checks).
+You need the applicant ID to create a check, see [Creating checks](#creating-checks).

 #### Capture result payload